Who Is Invisalign For? A Toronto Dentist on Candidacy

 What does "mild vs complex" mean clinically?

-A useful framework -- the Discrepancy Index (DI) from the American Board of Orthodontics:
+A useful framework is the Discrepancy Index (DI) from the American Board of Orthodontics:

 | DI Score | Complexity | Invisalign-friendly? |